 It’s official: this year, The Fella and I are celebrating Thanksgiving at home, just the two of us.
 We’re having a modest vegetarian feast, and because many omnivores wonder what

 the hell to serve to vegetarians at traditional holiday meals, I thought I’d outline our menu here.

-[If you're looking for ideas to serve guests, keep in mind that The Fella is an ovo-lacto vegetarian, so many of our dishes are not suitable for vegans, though any of them could be adapted.
-Of course, if you're catering to vegetarian guests of your own, it's worth asking them what they can and cannot eat, since restrictions vary, as do tastes.]
+Here’s what we’re having.
+Keep in mind that The Fella is an ovo-lacto vegetarian, so many of our dishes are not suitable for vegans, though any of them could be adapted.
+Of course, if you’re catering to vegetarian guests of your own, it’s worth asking them what they can and cannot eat, since restrictions vary, as do tastes.

 edited to add: more recently, I’ve been making topsy-turvy stuffed squash, a vegetarian version of Dorie Greenspan’s recipe.
 The beauty of this dish is in the technique: you turn the squash cut-side down so the stuffing bakes up crispy and deliciously brown from contact with the hot pan.